UDFs

 It contains a variety of useful functionality, including:

-3. Low-level bitwise operations on integers.
+• Low-level bitwise operations on integers

 Limitations

-You can’t update graph entities within a UDF, nor can you add or delete entities.
+Currently, UDFs are not allowed to modify the graph in any way.
+You cannot update graph entities within a UDF, nor can you add or delete entities.

 Table of contents